Generic Name and Formulations:

 Serious allergy to filgrastim or pegfilgrastim products.

+Monitor CBC prior to chemotherapy and twice per week until recovery; discontinue if ANC >10,000/mm3 after chemotherapy-induced ANC nadir has occurred.
 Risk of splenic rupture; discontinue and evaluate if symptoms of enlarged spleen or rupture occur.
-Evaluate for acute respiratory distress syndrome (ARDS) if fever and lung infiltrates or respiratory distress develop after treatment; discontinue if acute respiratory distress syndrome is diagnosed.
+Evaluate for acute respiratory distress syndrome (ARDS) if fever and lung infiltrates or respiratory distress develop after treatment; discontinue if ARDS is confirmed.
 Permanently discontinue if serious allergic reactions occur.
 Sickle cell disease: consider potential risks and benefits prior to treatment and discontinue if sickle cell crisis develops.
 Consider reducing or interrupting dose if glomerulonephritis occurs.
-Hepatic or moderate-to-severe renal impairment.
+Hepatic or moderate-to-severe renal impairment: not studied.
 Pregnancy.
 Nursing mothers.

 Granulocyte colony stimulating factor.

-Bone pain; splenic rupture (may be fatal), ARDS, serious allergic reactions, sickle cell crisis, potential for tumor growth stimulatory effects on malignant cells, glomerulonephritis, capillary leak syndrome.
+Bone pain; splenic rupture (may be fatal), ARDS, serious allergic reactions, sickle cell crisis, potential for tumor growth stimulatory effects on malignant cells, glomerulonephritis, capillary leak syndrome (monitor), leukocytosis, aortitis (discontinue if suspected).

 Sign Up for Free e-newsletters